BeyondSWE: Can Current Code Agent Survive Beyond Single-Repo Bug Fixing?

-To ensure rigorous and reproducible assessment, we design an evaluation protocol that isolates agent execution from result verification, as shown in Figure~\ref{fig:searchswe} (right).

-\textbf{Environment Isolation.} Agent-generated patches are extracted via \texttt{git diff} and applied to a \emph{fresh} Docker container that is completely independent from the agent's working environment.
-This isolation prevents any environmental side effects—such as cached computations or modified configurations—from contaminating the evaluation results.
+We separate agent execution from final verification so that scores reflect the submitted code changes rather than artifacts of the agent's workspace.
+During evaluation, an agent works in its own Docker environment and produces a patch or a generated repository.
+We then extract the resulting changes and apply them to a fresh container that is independent of the agent's workspace.
+This prevents environmental side effects, cached artifacts, or modified local configuration from affecting the final score.

-\textbf{Integrity Safeguard.} We implement strict measures to prevent information leakage and evaluation gaming.
-First, to address the issue identified in prior benchmarks where models can exploit future git history~\citep{xiao2026mimo}, we sanitize both the Docker environment and git repository by removing all commits, logs, and metadata \emph{after} the target commit, ensuring agents cannot access solution-revealing information.
-Commits \emph{before} the target commit are retained to allow agents to trace bug origins, mirroring realistic developer workflows.
-Second, after applying patches, we restore all test files to their original state, discarding any agent modifications to the test suite.
-These safeguards guarantee that success reflects genuine problem-solving rather than information leakage or test manipulation.
+We also apply integrity safeguards against solution leakage and test manipulation.
+Following concerns raised in prior benchmark analyses~\citep{xiao2026mimo}, we remove git commits, logs, and metadata after the target commit while retaining earlier history that a developer could realistically inspect.
+After applying an agent patch, we restore all test files to their original state before running evaluation.
+Thus, success must come from changing the target implementation rather than editing tests or exploiting future repository history.

-\textbf{Metrics.} For CrossRepo, DomainFix, and DepMigrate, we report \textbf{Resolved Rate}: the percentage of instances where all P2P and F2P tests pass.
-For Doc2Repo, given the complexity of full repository generation, we report \textbf{Pass Rate} (average percentage of tests passed) and \textbf{(Almost) Correct Count} (instances where all or $\geq$90\% of tests pass).
+For CrossRepo, DomainFix, and DepMigrate, we report \textbf{Resolved Rate}, the percentage of instances where all P2P and F2P tests pass in the fresh container.
+For Doc2Repo, we report \textbf{Pass Rate}, the average percentage of tests passed, and \textbf{(Almost) Correct Count}, the number of repositories that pass all tests or at least 90\% of tests.